A decision I agonised over for a long time when building our house (and am still deciding on now as I look into floor and table lamps) is lighting!

-Lighting can make or break a room so I’ve curated 10 of the best floor, wall, table and pendant lights I’m loving right now that won’t break the bank!
+Lighting can make or break a room so I’ve curated 10 of the best best lighting fixtures I’m loving right now that won’t break the bank!

 Black or white track lighting is always a winner in my book!
 Suiting a wide range of interiors, including minimalist and modern, track lighting is an understated, sleek and design-forward way of lighting your space.

 One of the great features of track lighting is that you can adjust the direction of the heads so you can direct light exactly where you want it — illuminating your kitchen bench or perhaps a statement piece of art on the wall.

 While these can often cost a fortune, there are more affordable versions available now, like this range from JD Lighting.

 Trust Etsy to find some totally unique, handcrafted lighting options!